 (a) The primary government shall determine whether an agency that is a separate legal entity from the primary government is a component unit of the primary government as defined by GASBS 14, 39, 61, and 80 (as amended).
 The flowchart at GASBS 61.68 may be useful in making this determination.
 The primary government shall notify all other agencies determined to be component units by September 15 of the subsequent fiscal year.
 Failure to meet this due date results in a compliance finding.
-All agencies that meet the criteria to be a component unit of the primary government shall be included with the audited financial statements of the primary government by discrete presentation unless otherwise approved by the state auditor.
+IPAs shall use GASB guidelines as found in relevant GASBS to determine the correct presentation of the component unit.
+All agencies that meet the criteria to be a component unit of the primary government shall be included with the audited financial statements of the primary government by discrete presentation or blended, as appropriate. [unless otherwise approved by the state auditor.
 An exemption shall be requested by the primary government, in writing, from the state auditor in order to present a component unit as other than a discrete component unit.
 The request for an exemption shall include a detailed explanation, conclusion and supporting documentation justifying the request for blended component unit presentation.
-Documentation of the state auditor's approval of the blended component unit presentation shall accompany the bound hard copy of the report submitted to OSA for review.
-Component units are reported using the government financial reporting format if they have one or more of the characteristics described at AAG SLV 1.01.
+Documentation of the state auditor's approval of the blended component unit presentation shall accompany the bound hard copy of the report submitted to OSA for review.]
+Component units are reported using the government financial reporting format if they have one or more of the characteristics described at

+AAG SLV 1.01.
 If a component unit does not qualify to be reported using the governmental format and is not statutorily required to be reported using the governmental format, that fact shall be explained in the notes to the financial statements (summary of significant accounting policies: financial reporting entity).
 If there was a change from the prior year's method of presenting a component unit or change in component units reported, the notes to the financial statements shall disclose the reason(s) for the change.